KushajveerSingh/KushajveerSingh.github.io/src/content/docs/project_ideas.md

 -   The idea of the AI is to provide suggestions on why a certain pragmatic principle is being violated, and how to resolve it.
 -   An optimization can include, only running this stuff on the modified code, after the initial cache of the entire codebase has been created.

+Read the book again, for each example document it, and find similar examples online for best practices.

 Another idea for checking duplication of utility function

 -   Create a list of all the utility functions in a project, and optionally a string that describes the intent of each utility function.
 -   When a new developer creates a utility function, they can query this database, to see if a similar utility function exists.
 And this can avoid duplication.
 -   This workflow can be triggered from GitHub comments as well (which is really helpful during a pull request).

+Another idea for testing orthogonality

+-   Check the commit messages with bug/feature and create reports on the number of files changed, which can can test for orthogonality.

+### Language best practices

+-   For every language, there are common guidelines, best practices, best design patterns.
+-   This is an extension to Pragmatic Programmer project, for language specific stuff.

 ## Other